serhmarch/ModbusBridge/README.md

 1. Build Tools

-    Previously you need to install c++ compiler kit, git and cmake itself (qt tools if needed).
+    Previously you need to install c++ compiler kit, git and cmake itself.
     Then set PATH env variable to find compliler, cmake, git etc.

 2. Create project directory, move to it and clone repository: